 This induction offers a blended programme of face-to-face training and one-to-one mentor sessions, alongside self-directed study for early career teachers, and new training for mentors.

 The programme is designed to help teachers feel more confident and in control at the start of their new career.

-Tykes Teaching School Alliance are delighted to be the local hub provider for the Early Career Framework for Barnsley, working in partnership with the Education Development Trust to coordinate the one year ‘expansion’ to the ECF programme.
+Tykes Teaching Alliance are delighted to be the local hub provider for the Early Career Framework for Barnsley, working in partnership with the Education Development Trust to coordinate the one year ‘expansion’ to the ECF programme.
 This package of support will help ensure schools to have the necessary resources required to enhance the confidence of their early career teachers who will be joining them in the autumn. further information

-To complement the ECF blended programme, Tykes TSA have designed an effective and proven wraparound CPD programme that will support the funded ECF blended programme, focusing on essential provision for NQTs in meeting the teacher standards.
+To complement the ECF blended programme, Tykes TA have designed an effective and proven wraparound CPD programme that will support the funded ECF blended programme, focusing on essential provision for NQTs in meeting the teacher standards.

 The new two years NQT/RQT programme will support early career teacher development and ensure congruence with the 5 Core Areas highlighted in the Early Career Framework i.e. Behaviour Management, Pedagogy, Curriculum, Assessment and Professional Behaviours.

 Our sessions are delivered by Specialist Leaders in Education (SLEs) and other expert educationalists teaching in schools day to day.
 Schools have the option of registering NQTs/RQTs for all sessions as a package across two years or can select sessions individually, based on the needs of their NQT/RQTs.